 The discount rates used in the calculation of the Technical Provisions depend on the currency of the liabilities and the discount rate approach approved by the Board.
-For asset intensive business, the Company uses the Scenario Based Approach as described in the BMA's Guidance Note, for all other business, risk-free rates provided by the BMA are used.
+For asset intensive business, the Company uses the Scenario Based Approach as described in the BMA's Guidance Note for Commercial Insurers and Groups (dated 30th November 2016), for all other business, risk-free rates are used.